NASW Foundation National Programs

 NASW Social Work Pioneers®

-Louis Edward DeMoll, Jr. has been a leader in the community mental health community for more than thirty years.
-He has held positions in the Texas Department of Health (1958-1968) and in the Department of Mental Health and Mental Retardation (1967-1968).
+Louis Edward DeMoll, Jr. was a leader in community mental health for more than 30 years.
+He held positions in the Texas Department of Health (1958-1968) and in the Department of Mental Health and Mental Retardation (1967-1968).
 DeMoll planned and directed the development of community services throughout Texas.
-From 1968 until 1988 he taught in the school of social work at the University of Texas at Austin and currently is a retired professor emeritus.
+From 1968 until 1988 he taught in the school of social work at the University of Texas at Austin and retired professor emeritus.